helrond/clbsj.org/_posts/2020-08-20-scholar-activist-encounter-mauricio-salgado-and-ched-myers.md

 way this work has shaped and been shaped by their faith.

 **Advance registration required**

-<a class="hollow button small" href="https://us02web.zoom.us/meeting/register/tZ0vf-CqqDgiE9NlF_62aFhkZv3h0OMprwYn">Register</a>
+<a class="primary donate button small" href="https://us02web.zoom.us/meeting/register/tZ0vf-CqqDgiE9NlF_62aFhkZv3h0OMprwYn">Register</a>

 Ched Myers is an activist theologian who has worked in social change movements for 40 years.
 With a degree in New Testament Studies, he is a